cambrion-vision/docs/docs/pipelines/executions.md

 # Using an execution

 Before running the pipeline you can populate the execution with media files (e.g. images, pdf etc.) which subsequently can be used in a pipeline.
+This enables a simple and efficient way for **batch processing**.

 ## An execution is a state